 At the beginning of 2000, when computers have become more affordable and accessible, these kinds of graphics became viral.
 The reason for the widespread use of these types of images is because they’re convenient to communicate concepts.

-Today, the technological evolution reached unprecedented heights.
+Today, technological evolution reached unprecedented heights.
 Tools and features of editing apps like Photoshop and it’s alternatives allow creating more sophisticated visuals so that would target visual learners and communicate concepts and ideas when photography isn’t enough.

 №4.
 Tough choice